 In other efforts to support women outside of the industry, the Company held a toiletry drive for the Lowell Transitional Living Center for homelessness in which the Company stressed the need for women's sanitary products.
-Shortages in resources often interrupt a woman's daily routine and providing feminine hygiene products to those in need can help bring comfort and peace to them, this was the goal the Company kept in mind when encouraging team members to get involved.
+Shortages in resources often interrupt a woman's daily routine and providing feminine hygiene products to those in need can help bring comfort and peace.